twirelex/talkRtive.com/content/post/predicting-the-result-of-a-virtual-football-match-of-a-betting-site/index.markdown

 ## MODELING

-Now that we have an idea of what the relationship between the odds variables and the result variable looks like let us go ahead and build a predictive model.
+Now that we have an idea of what the relationship between the odds variables and the result variable looks like let us go ahead and build a predictive model using the tidymodels r package.

-let's build a decision tree model using tidymodels parsnip
+let's build a svm model using tidymodels parsnip

 ```r